code-computerlove/FE-Components/components/tabs/readme.md

 ```

 ### Tab Panel
-Each tab panel needs to have the `aria-role` of `tabpanel`.
+Each tab panel needs to have the `role` of `tabpanel`.
 It needs to have the `aria-labelledby="id-of-tab-button"` so when the focus is active on the tab panel the button text will act as a title for that section.

 Setting `tabindex="0"` on the tab panel will automatically give the div the ability to be focused on.
 This ticks off the `When When the tab list contains the focus, moves focus to the next element in the tab sequence which is the tab panel.` criteria.